 YOUR DATA PROTECTION RIGHTS

-Any personal data you provide as part of this consultation will be protected consistent with the OECD Data Protection Rules.
+Any personal data provided as part of this consultation is protected consistent with the OECD Data Protection Rules.
 Please note, however, that your submission will be made public, as outlined above.
 Under the Rules, you have rights to access and rectify your personal data, as well as to object to its processing, request erasure, and obtain data portability in certain circumstances.
 To exercise these rights in connection with the consultation please contact RBC@oecd.org.